femboyfin/dbdideas/survivor_perks.md

 ## [Low Profile](<https://deadbydaylight.wiki.gg/wiki/Low_Profile>) 📉

-- Now allows survivors within **8 meters** to fully recover from the dying state.
+- Now allows survivors within **8 meters** to fully recover from the dying state
   - Shifts the perk to an altruistic anti-slug purpose rather than a selfish stealth purpose.
 - Now deactivates as soon as you are no longer the only incapacitated Survivor
   - Prevents the perk from being abused in combination with other anti-slug perks and limits the strength of the stealth aspect when the above function is used.